machdyne/clkgen/README.md

 This repo contains schematics, pinouts and example RP2040 firmware.

-**Note: The example isn't currently functioning correctly; the output frequency is incorrect.**

 Find more information on the [CLKGEN product page](https://machdyne.com/product/clkgen-pmod/).

+Note: The C RP2040 driver doesn't currently output the correct frequency, but the micropython library does.

 ## Pinout